 Upon entering the Donald Trump portion of the U.S. Presidential Impeachment Library, users can find the Whistleblower Complaint on Ukraine.
 Either browse the documents or use the conveniently located search bar to research specific words or phrases.

 The whistleblower complaint that is the center of the impeachment inquiry also alleged that Trump’s personal lawyer, Rudy Giuliani, led a cover-up of the Ukraine scandal.
 Enter “Rudy Giuliani” into the search bar provided for the whistleblower documents.
 This will bring up 15 results.
 To see any time Rudy Giuliani’s name was mentioned, simply click All Matching Text Pages.

 Alternatively, while browsing through these documents, users can also use the magnifying glass as a search tool.
 For example, click on Trump Telephone Conversation with Zelensky (Declassified and Released 9/24/19).
 Next, click the magnifying glass icon found above the document.
 Let’s say we want to see when Joe Biden’s name (or his son’s) was mentioned.
 Simply enter “Biden” into the search box and click This Section.

 Results show one page where Biden’s name is mentioned in this document.
 Click on Turn to page 4 view the result.

 We would like to thank Kelly Smith of UC San Diego, who compiled the Whistleblower documents.
 She hosts the documents on her LibGuide and granted us permission to use her research for our newest collection.
 We are very grateful for her contribution!
 View Smith’s LibGuide below.

 To learn more about how to research impeachment using HeinOnline, check out this recent blog post.

 HeinOnline is an indispensable platform for researching current events in the news.
 Don’t forget to subscribe to our blog to stay in the know with what’s new in the world.
-Simply click the Subscribe button in the upper right-hand corner.
+Simply click the Subscribe button at the top of this post.